Applied Materials Inc. (AMAT) Stock Price and Analyst Predictions

 Stifel gave a rating of “Buy” to AMAT, setting the target price at $132 in the report published on January 18th of the current year.

-Volatility was left at 2.55%, however, over the last 30 days, the volatility rate increased by 2.08%, as shares sank -7.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.38% lower at present.
+Volatility was left at 2.55%, however, over the last 30 days, the volatility rate increased by 2.37%, as shares surge +1.41% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.79% upper at present.

-During the last 5 trading sessions, AMAT fell by -0.38%, which changed the moving average for the period of 200-days by +26.89% in comparison to the 20-day moving average, which settled at $114.50.
-In addition, Applied Materials Inc. saw 16.07% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AMAT rose by +2.68%, which changed the moving average for the period of 200-days by +13.53% in comparison to the 20-day moving average, which settled at $112.99.
+In addition, Applied Materials Inc. saw 19.18% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading